 The UK’s colleges and universities are experiencing higher rates of enrolment than ever before.
 According to the Universities and Colleges Admissions Service, 311,000 UK 18-year-olds (10% more than the previous year) had applied for higher education places by its June deadline.
 What’s more, the government’s emphasis on the role of training programmes like apprenticeships to get people into work post-pandemic, and to boost the economy, will likely see enrolment numbers continue to grow.

 High enrolment numbers are not the only challenge facing further education institutions.
 As we approach winter, it’s still unclear whether we’ll be forced to re-introduce measures to control the spread of coronavirus.
 This means that enrolment processes may need to be conducted remotely.
-Thankfully, digital solutions – which can support remote enrolment – also tackle a number of challenges that colleges, employers and learners face during the enrolment process.
+Thankfully, digital solutions can support remote enrolment.
+Digital enrolment management solutions also tackle a number of challenges that colleges, employers and learners face during the enrolment process.

 Supporting small businesses

 Further education colleges usually collaborate on apprenticeship programmes with a variety of small, medium and large enterprises.

 Smaller businesses in particular are unlikely to have the resources – staff, time and budget – to dedicate to managing the enrolment process with programme providers.
 Completing the different elements of enrolment, which require the collaboration of partner businesses, can therefore prove challenging.

 Moreover, enrolment processes are complex, involving several processes.
 It can be difficult for smaller businesses to keep track of these effectively alongside their daily work.
 This places more pressure on colleges to hand-hold them through the process.
 Streamlining the systems in place is essential to conserve resources for both colleges and businesses.
 This ensures that the priority for staff remains the apprentice, not the paperwork.
 Digital enrolment management solutions support this.